How To Find Purpose After a Hard Fall In Life

 Take some time out for yourself.
 To heal.
 To recover.
 To find yourself.
 Give yourself the space to grieve, cry, and mourn over your loss.

 I recommend to journal your darkest feelings.
 Pour your heart out on paper.
 Talk to your loved ones and share your pain.
 Spend some time alone, by yourself.
-If you are working, take a few days of no-pay leave (if you don’t have paid leave left) to rest and get a timeout.
+If you are working, take a few days of leave to rest and get a timeout.
 Work can continue for a while without you.
 But you, you need time to rest, recuperate, and heal, before stepping forward.

 2) Think about the things that matter